 For a detailed guide to Yosemite National Park that includes maps and information about Pohono Trail check out Yosemite: The Complete Guide: Yosemite National Park by James Kaiser.

-For an overview of Yosemite National Park, The Lonely Planet Yosemite, Sequoia & Kings Canyon National Parks by The Lonely planet is an excellent read.
+For an overview of Yosemite National Park, Yosemite, Sequoia & Kings Canyon National Parks by The Lonely planet is an excellent read.
 It features maps, itineraries, insider tips, and reviews for what to eat and where to sleep within Yosemite.

-Begin your hike at Glacier Point.
+- Hike to Sentinel Dome: Begin your hike at Glacier Point.

-Once you have reached Taft Point, continue until you reach Bridalveil Creek Crossing (2 miles)
+- Trek to Taft Point: Once you have reached Taft Point, continue until you reach Bridalveil Creek Crossing (2 miles)

-After the creek crossing, you will reach several lookout points.
+- Hike to the Lookout points: After the creek crossing, you will reach several lookout points.
 These are Dewey, Crocker, and Stanford.

 - Downhill hike: Hike downhill for a view of Upper Yosemite Falls (0.5 miles)

-Reach the final lookout point, Inspiration Point and proceed until you meet with Tunnel View.
+- To the finish line: Reach the final lookout point, Inspiration Point and proceed until you meet with Tunnel View.